psibir/psibir.github.io/_posts/2023-07-04-comparing pandas pyspark.md

 tags: ['programming', 'computerscience']
 ---

 Data processing and analysis are crucial components of any data-driven project.
 Python provides several powerful libraries for data manipulation, such as Pandas and PySpark.
-In this article, we will explore the differences between these two popular frameworks by examining an example code snippet in both Pandas and PySpark.
+In this post, we will explore the differences between these two popular frameworks by examining an example code snippet in both Pandas and PySpark.
 We will focus on the similarities and divergences in their syntax, functionality, and performance.

 Consider this situation and the different ways to solve them using Pandas or Pyspark:

+## Video Streaming Data Exploration

 You work for a video streaming platform and are given a DataFrame containing information about videos available on the platform.
 The DataFrame named input_df that has the following schema: